dheerajvats21/Java-Basics/JVM - Memory Management.md

 - Collects old and young generations (this is really a 'full GC'...
 JVM must be going from rootSet to all nodes .. marking them live).
 In such a case the young generation is collected first followed by the old generation.
 If the old generation is too full to accept the content of the young generation, the young generation GC is omitted and the old generation GC is used to collect the full heap, either in parallel or serial.
 Either way the whole heap is collected with a stop-the-world event.
 - It is slow as Major GC has to go through large sections of heap.
 It's also possible that, The memory allocated had been paged.
 So it has again to be paged back in.
 - Its also possible to allocate objects directly into the old generation.
 No direct way of doing it.
 But we can set option on the JVM called PretenureSizeThreshold.  (i.e if size of object is above threshold  .. put it in tenure space i.e old generation)

+### THESE ARE COLLECTION THAT HAPPEN.. its not necessary that one GARBAGE COLLECTOR does both young and Old collection.
+There may be ONE COLLECTOR  or COMBINATION OF DIFFERENT TYPES OF COLLECTORS which does Major and Minor Collection.

 ### :bulb: We are going to be learning types of GCs used in JVM.
 But before that lets learn a bit of things about Java objects  allocation , transfer, marking live etc :
  - How to objects come in old generation